Below is a list of existing extracurricular clubs that have had programs found to be helpful by many homeschoolers.

 American Heritage Girls Club a Christ-centered, non-profit scouting organization, offering a wholesome scouting program for girls, ages 5 to 18.
 Their website describes how to charter your own troop.
 There are numerous troops within our Portland metro area.
 See the national website to locate a troop near you.

 Beaverton Homeschool Debate & Speech Club trains high school homeschoolers to be better communicators for Christ.
-Offers both theory classes and competitive rounds at their Beaverton location, no travel required.
+Our club offers both theory classes and competitive rounds in policy debate, platform speeches, and apologetics, at their Beaverton location.
+No competitive travel required.
 Open to all homeschooling teens ages 14-18.

 Chess Odyssey Club provides chess clubs and summer camps at various locations for kids of all ages.

 4H Clubs Many homeschoolers have enjoyed participating in 4H or creating their own 4H clubs.
 There are a lot of activity areas to choose from science technology to agriculture to crafting.
 Participants have the opportunity to display their work at the county fair with winners eligible for the state fair in Salem.
 Becoming a leader is easy, and your family and friends can become a club .Programs are available for grades k-12.
 Contact the Extension agent to locate an established club, or start your own.

 FIRST LegoRobotics and FIRST Tech Clubs (ORTOP) The goal of FIRST is to introduce the field of engineering to school-aged children through age-specific leagues: Junior Lego League ages 6-9; the First LegoRobotics League (FLL) ages 9-14; First Tech League (FTC) ages 14-18.
 Teams can be formed within a family, group of friends, homeschool support group, or neighborhood.
 An established local team, the Metal Beavers, is located in SE Portland and accepts homeschoolers.